-Next time, when you send a notification, the browser of the user will notify the Push Notification service provider that the user has un-subscribed.
+Next time, when you send a notification, the cloud manager (like Firebase Cloud Manager) that is used to send, will notify the Push Notification service provider that the user has unsubscribed.
 Post this, your push notification subscriber list will be updated and will remove the un-subscribed user from the Active List.
-However, to maintain a good result from your campaign, you need to reduce the unsubscribe rate for your push notification.
+However, to maintain good results from your campaign, you need to reduce the unsubscription rate for your push notification.

 Let’s check out some of the known reasons for un-subscription:

-Other reasons: Every 6 months browser refreshes the device-token which is used in the subscription object.
+Every 6 months browser refreshes the device-token which is used in the subscription object.
 If the user does not re-visit the website after the token is refreshed, then due to refreshed token not being stored in the database the user is marked as unsubscribed or we consider it as subscriber loss.

-Tactics to Reduce Push Notification Unsubscribe Rate
+7 Tactics to Reduce Push Notification Unsubscribe Rate

 Create and notification for the targeted segment.
 If you send generic segments to all, the customer will think of it as spam and unsubscribe.
-To reduce unsubscribe rate always segment your subscribers based on different attributes.
+To reduce the unsubscribe rate always segment your subscribers based on different attributes.
 With PushEngage, you can segment push subscribers in 6 different ways.
-Moreover, as per the industry-wide study, the notification sent to segment resulted in 2X increased click rates as compared to the notification sent to all.
+Moreover, as per the industry-wide study, the notification sent to the segment resulted in 2X increased click rates as compared to the notification sent to all.

-For e.g., if a user has downloaded a pdf file from your website or watched a video, you can trigger a notification which is relevant to what user watched or downloaded.
+For e.g., if a user has downloaded a pdf file from your website or watched a video, you can trigger a notification that is relevant to what user watched or downloaded.

 Send notification regularly to keep your customers engaged.
 You can create drip notifications to be sent at regular intervals to customers.
 This way you will never miss sending a notification to users.
-Avoid long gap in sending notification as the user may unsubscribe to the push notification.
+Avoid a long gap in sending notification as the user may unsubscribe to the push notification.

 The timing of Sending Notification